Blackmail Simulator 2024 - Envelope Review

 Envelope

-Envelope is a game I discovered after a series of Twitter posts from its creator showed up in my feed and I was intrigued by the screenshots and videos.
+Envelope is an Early Access game I discovered after a series of Twitter posts from its creator showed up in my feed and I was intrigued by the screenshots and videos.
 The videos showed off a multitude of mechanics that immediately told me it was some kind of atmospheric immersive sim, which I am totally into.

 There was a strong emphasis on choice which is something that I always love to see, as someone who loves trying different approaches to the same scenario I was excited to see an indie game trying to have that level of emergent behavior.